Landlord Tenant

 Outcomes

-At the conclusion of your mediation session you will either reach Full Agreement or No Agreement.
+At the conclusion of your mediation session, you will either reach Full Agreement or No Agreement.

-- Full Agreement: You and the other party have come to an agreement on all the issues.
-The mediator will draft the written agreement and send it to you and the other party to review with a deadline by which the signed agreement must be filed.
+• Full Agreement: You and the other party have come to an agreement on all the issues.
+The mediator will draft the written agreement and ask you and the other party to sign the agreement.
+Afterwards, the mediator will direct you back to the courtroom to talk to the court clerk.
+The judge may review the agreement with you and the other party.
+Please do not leave until you are dismissed from the court.

-- You will then have the opportunity to present your case in front of the judge.
+• No Agreement: Agreement is not reached.
+The mediator will direct you back to the courtroom to talk to the court clerk.
+You will then have the opportunity to present your case in front of the judge.

 Forms